Last Updated on April 21, 2025 by Satyendra

 How Lepide Helps Enhance Active Directory Security

-The Lepide Data Security Platform enhances Active Directory security by actively monitoring and alerting administrators about important changes.
+Lepide Auditor for Active Directory enhances Active Directory security by actively auditing and alerting administrators about important changes.
 In the context of securing service accounts, the Lepide solution can help with the following aspects:

-If you’d like to see how the Lepide Data Security Platform can help to secure your Active Directory service accounts, schedule a demo with one of our engineers.
+If you’d like to see how our Active Directory auditing tool can help to secure your Active Directory service accounts, schedule a demo with one of our engineers or download free trial today.